etscheelk/ChapelTests/chapelWriting/intro.md

 In this case, the differences are not too great, but this is the minimum difference in code complexity between any two other comparisons.
 Writing in parallel is part of Chapel's keywords and a new Chapel programmer will often use implicit parallel processes without being the wiser.

-For example, if you have two arrays of the same length `A` and `B`, Chapel allows `var C = A + B`.
-This will promote array item addition to a parallel loop.
+One example of an implicit parallel process is array addition.
+If you have two arrays `A` and `B`, Chapel allows `var C = A + B`.
+This array additional will be completed in parallel.

 #### Simple Task Parallel